densify-dev/container-data-collection/single-cluster/examples/standard/README.md

 This example shows you how to setup the Data Forwarder to connect to a Prometheus server and send container data to Densify on an hourly basis.
-You need to edit the configmap.yaml file, then create the config map to pass the settings to config.properties.
+You need to edit the `configmap.yaml` file, then create the config map to pass the settings to `config.properties`.
 To test the Data Forwarder setup, create a pod to ensure that data is sent to Densify before enabling the cronjob to run data collection every hour.

-1. Modify the configmap.yaml to point to your Densify instance and to the Prometheus server.
+1. Modify `configmap.yaml` to point to your Densify instance and to the Prometheus server.

-2. Create the config map in Kubernetes.
+2. Create the config map in Kubernetes

     `kubectl create -f configmap.yaml -n <namespace>`

-3. Create the pod using pod.yaml.
+3. Create the pod using `pod.yaml`

     `kubectl create -f pod.yaml -n <namespace>`

-4. Review the log for the container.
+4. Review the log for the container

 	`kubectl logs densify -n <namespace>`